-If you suspect NHS negligence caused your injuries, call us for free on 0800 234 6438 for a friendly chat about your options.
+If you suspect NHS negligence caused your injuries, call a trained legal adviser for free on 0800 234 6438 for a friendly chat about your options.

 Most personal injury claims are settled out of court, so the likelihood that you’ll need to attend is small.
 However, in exceptionally rare cases, you might need to attend court.
 In the event that the medical professional denies liability, it may be required that the case goes to court, and that you might need to go too.

 As medical negligence claims can be a little more difficult to prove than other types of personal injury claims, they are more susceptible to court proceedings.
 But there’s no need to worry.
 Your solicitor will ensure that you are well prepared with a solid case and strong evidence to support your claim.

 In short, no. You cannot be refused treatment by a doctor simply because you have made a complaint or started a compensation claim that may have involved treatment you’ve received from them in the past.
 However, it is likely you’ll be far more comfortable changing your GP or requesting a referral to a different hospital anyway.

 In some cases of NHS negligence, the injured person can’t make a compensation claim either because they are a child; or they have been so seriously injured that they are left mentally incapacitated and cannot make an injury claim themselves.

 If they’ve been injured as a result of NHS negligence, you can make a claim on their behalf – and you’ll still be able to do this with the benefit of a no win no fee agreement.
 However, in some cases your solicitor may need the injured person’s consent to start the process – they can talk through this process with you.